Oxus: Greek name of a river in Central-Asia, now known as Amudar'ya.

 The sources of this stream are on the western slopes of the Pamir mountain range, where the ancient Silk road crossed into China.

 Beyond Bactria, the river turns to the northwest.
 It divides two deserts, the Kara Kum (the "black desert", to the southwest) and the Kizil Kum (the "red desert", to the northeast).
+To the southwest is Margiana, to the northeast is Sogdia.
 The waters were not used for irrigation, nor were there many palms along the river; unlike the Nile, Euphrates, or Tigris, the Oxus was something of an intrusion in a desert landscape.

 Not far from its sources, Alexander the Great (or his friend Hephaestion, to be more precise) founded the city of Alexandria, which controlled the trade in lapis lazuli.